carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 and seems that we do not have them.
 In fact, if we consult our memory with `free -b` we can see that we only have `135434240bytes`, and we wont be able to run kraken2 in this machine.
 For that reason, we precomputed in a more powerful machine the taxonomy assignation of this reads.
-The command that was run was in fact not with fastq files, kraken2 can also be run after the assembly process, in this case the input is a fasta file, the one that we assembled with megahit.
+The command that was run was in fact not with FASTQ files, kraken2 can also be run after the assembly process, in this case the input is a fasta file, the one that we assembled with MEGAHIT.
 In a more powerful machine we would first copy our assembly into this directory and run kraken2.
 Output files in this command are also JP4DA.kraken and JP4DA_kraken.report.
 ~~~